I spend a lot of my free time at the playground with my 3 year-old daughter.

 Lots of actors hit the ‘BLOCK’ button on twitter way too quickly.
 I’m not talking about blocking accounts that are obviously spam or are sharing inappropriate content.
 THAT is totally cool.
 I’m talking about blocking someone you've worked with because you don’t like something they tweeted or because they unfollowed you.

 If you don’t want to see their posts on Twitter, ‘mute’ them, don’t ‘block’ them.
 Why is this important?
 That actor you worked with on your last project could suggest you for another project.
 When that day comes, they’ll click over to your Twitter page and see they’ve been blocked like this:

 Oops...there goes that job!
 So think before you banish anyone in the business from your sandbox.

 Breaking some of these rules?
 Don’t sweat it.
 Once you learn the rules of the sandbox they’re super easy to follow.

 My mom is an expert on playing with others.
 She taught first grade in the public schools for 39 years.
 Every morning her class would stand and recite in unison “Remember, what you put out comes back to you!”
 That’s terrific advice online and off.

 See you in the sandbox!

 Now that you know the rules, now you need some social strategy for your career.
-I've got you covered!
-Registration for the last Social Rockstar Challenge of 2017 is open RIGHT NOW....
+I've got you covered with my 21-Day Social Rockstar Challenge for actors....